-An integral part of the Texas culture, the state is home to 36 rivers and 6,736 lakes and reservoirs for fishing enthusiasts to choose from.
+An integral part of the Texas culture, the state is home to 36 rivers and 6,736 lakes and reservoirs for fishing enthusiasts to explore.
 With 377 miles of coast along the Gulf of Mexico, there is no shortage of fishing opportunities in the Lone Star State.
 From crappie to largemouth bass, white bass and catfish, whether you’re a seasoned pro or a curious collector, you’ll find countless places to enjoy a day out on the water.
 Combining scenic views of lakes, rivers, streams and creeks with outdoor adventures, here are some of the best places to go fishing in Texas.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 A tranquil environment and the only “natural lake” in Texas, Caddo Lake boasts a variety of fish.
 From largemouth bass to crappie, largemouth and white bass and sunfish, fishing enthusiasts won’t have trouble reeling in their next catch.
 The lake has a maximum depth of only 20 feet with a 60 percent coverage dominated by aquatic vegetation, whose capacity was increased to 26,800 acres by the construction of a dam on Cypress Creek.
 Soak in your natural surroundings, as the maze of cypress trees, Spanish moss, and lily pads set the perfect ambiance for a peaceful day of fishing.